Managing a subscription

 and whose data.object

-contains an invoice in a draft
+contains an in a state.

-Assuming you updated the subscription's items[].price
+Assuming you updated the items[].price

 or items[].aggregatePrice